luke-sutton/Writerside-Web-Dev-Notes/topics/Lamda-Expressions.md

 # Lamda Expressions

-Lamda Expressions are also known as anonymous functions, and are another shorthand for writing functions.
+Lamda Expressions are also known as anonymous functions, are another shorthand for writing functions.

-The syntax looks very similar to that used to create expression-bodied methods.
+The syntax looks very similar to that used to create expression-bodied methods except they do not have a name.

 ```C#
 (input-parameters) => {statements}